 When do sessions start?

-Fall 2021 sessions will begin the last week of October.
-See the Fall 2021 tab at the top of the page for more information.
+Fall 2023 sessions are underway.
+Registration (with pro-rated fees) is still possible.
+See the Fall 2023 tab at the top of the page for more information.